learn-co-curriculum/dsc-data-science-env-windows-installation/README.md

 </ul>
 </li>
 </ol>
-<p>* It is <strong>strongly recommended</strong> that you select any options to install and use the "Git Bash" shell - it's generally included by default.
-The Git Bash shell will allow students with either Windows or Mac computers to run the same set of commands, and all commands in this program follow that convention.</p>
+<blockquote>It is <strong>strongly recommended</strong> that you select any options to install and use the "Git Bash" shell - it's generally included by default.
+The Git Bash shell will allow students with either Windows or Mac computers to run the same set of commands, and all commands in this program follow that convention.</blockquote>
 <p>Note - if there are any differences in the options provided in the installer you download, accept the defaults.</p>
 <h4>Git Installation Steps Step-by-Step:</h4>
 <p>Step 1: Git’s download page for Windows OS - choose 32-bit or 64-bit option</p>